High-availability Seamless Redundancy

 In this release, the switch supports HSR-SAN mode only.

-• A source DANH sends a frame passed from its upper layers (C frame), prefixes it with an HSR tag to identify frame duplicates, and sends the frame over each port (A frame and B frame).
+• A source DANH sends a frame passed from its upper layers (C frame).
+It prefixes the frame with an HSR tag to identify frame duplicates and sends the frame over each port (A frame and B frame).

 • A destination DANH receives two identical frames from each port within a certain interval.
 The destination DANH removes the HSR tag of the first frame before passing it to its upper layers and discards any duplicate.

 • Each node in the HSR ring forwards frames received from one port to the other port of the HSR pair.
-A node will not forward frames received on one port to the other under the following conditions:
+However, specific exceptions apply:

 • The received frame returns to the originating node in the ring.